 PhD supervision

-• Nof Afghani: Desalination in Jordan from coupled infrastructure systems, water-energy nexus and sustainability transition perspectives (ongoing)
+• Nof Afghani: Desalination in Jordan from coupled infrastructure systems and sustainability transition perspectives (ongoing)

-• Ann-Katrin Ellermann: Participatory and collaborative governance innovations for sustainable and equitable water use in Europe (ongoing - in collaboration with the Faculty of Engineering Technology)
+• Anne Ellermann: Participatory and collaborative innovations for sustainable and equitable water use in Europe (ongoing - in collaboration with the Faculty of Engineering Technology)

-• Amro Wawi: Data governance and digitalisation in water management in Palestine (ongoing)
+• Amro Wawi: Data governance and digitalisation in the Palestinian water sector (ongoing)

 • Franziska Baack: Climate change adaptation and stakeholder participation in the cities of Overijssel, the Netherlands (ongoing - in collaboration with the Faculty of Engineering Technology)

-• Juliane Schillinger: Impacts of armed conflict on local water management systems in the Middle East (ongoing)
+• Dr. Juliane Schillinger: Impacts of armed conflict on local water management systems in the Middle East (completed in 2024, cum laude)

 • Dr. Adnan Mirhanoglu: A socio-material approach to water access struggles of smallholder farmers - Co-shaping actors, institutions, and infrastructures in Ağlasun, Turkey (completed in 2023 - in collaboration with KU Leuven)